Quantitative Sobolev regularity of quasiregular maps: Proof of Theorem and Corollary

 We will prove the critical \eqref{e:local-crit} and supercritical \eqref{e:local-sup} estimates in Theorem \ref{thm:local} at the same time.
 To this end, let $2 \le p < \infty$ and introduce

 The key relationship among these exponents is that

 whenever the right hand side is finite.
-When $p=2$ or $r=p$, \eqref{e:sob-emb} is a consequence of the product rule, H\"older's inequality, and Sobolev embedding.
+When $p=2$ or $r=p$, \eqref{e:sob-emb-part} is a consequence of the product rule, H\"older's inequality, and Sobolev embedding.
 When $p>2$ and $r=\frac{pp'}{2}$, H\"older's inequality shows that

 The second term is then handled by interpolation between $L^\infty$ and $L^p$, and subsequently bounded by $\norm{g_2}_{W^{1,p}(\mathbb C)}$ due to Sobolev embedding.
-This same argument with $g_1$ and $g_2$ exchanged establishes \eqref{e:sob-emb} in all cases.

-With this notation, to prove Theorem \ref{thm:local} it suffices to estimate $\norm{(I- \mu \B)^{-1} }_{W^{1,r}(\mathbb C)}$ with the prescribed dependence on $\mu$, $p$, $q$, and $r$.
-Since the final estimate will have exponential blow-up at the endpoints of our ranges ($r$ approaching $1$ or $2$ in the case $p=2$, or in the other case as $p$ approaches $2$ or $\infty$), we use $A\lesssim B$ to denote $A \le C B$ for some $C$ depending polynomially on $k$, $p$, $r$, $q$, and $L$.
+The second estimate \eqref{e:sob-emb} follows from the product rule and applying \eqref{e:sob-emb-part}.
+Since the final estimate will have exponential blow-up at the endpoints of our ranges ($r$ approaching $1$ or $2$ in the case $p=2$, or in the other case as $p$ approaches $2$ or $\infty$), we use $A\lesssim B$ to denote $A \le C B$ for some $C$ depending polynomially on $k$, $p$, $r$, $q$, and { $\|\mu\|_{W^{1,2}(\mathbb C)}$}.
 Most importantly, the Sobolev embedding theorems have polynomial blow up at these endpoints, hence \eqref{e:sob-emb} holds with this prescribed convention for $\lesssim$.

-We make the further reduction following \cite{astala01}*{pp. 39-40} to consider $w,h \in \C^\infty(\mathbb C)$ satisfying the following inhomogeneous Beltrami equation